If you are an artist and looking for a compact and powerful drawing device, you must have come across Apple iPad Pro and the Microsoft Surface Pro.

 This means the screen on iPads is more vibrant and colorful than the Surface Pro 7.

-The Apple iPad Pro has a max brightness of 600 nits which makes the screen visible even in a bright outdoor environment (including direct sunlight).
+The 11-inch Apple iPad Pro has a max brightness of 600 nits which is sufficient for bright outdoor environments.

-The Microsoft Surface Pro 7 on the other hand comes with 430 nits of screen brightness – which is decent but not as good as iPad Pro.
+The Microsoft Surface Pro 7 on the other hand comes with 430 nits of screen brightness – which is decent for indoor usage but not ideal for outdoors.

 Display refresh rate